 - 3.1.
 To receive reports from and to support the Senior Tutor, the Tutor for Graduates, the Registrar, and the Tutor for Visiting Students regarding the performance of their duties. - 3.2.
 To have oversight of the academic reputation of the college in all its aspects. - 3.3.
-To advise, and report to, Governing Body on all matters relating to academic policy, including: - 3.3.(a) The admission, teaching of, and pastoral care for, undergraduates, post-graduates and student visitors. - 3.3.(b) University and College examinations and the standards attained by candidates from the College. - 3.3.(c) The College's provision of resources for teaching and research. - 3.3.(d) The balance of disciplines pursued within the College. - 3.3.(e) The appointment and re-appointment of Official Fellows, Senior Research Fellows and Junior Research Fellows, and College Lecturers. - 3.3.(f) The approval of sabbatical and other leave.
+To advise, and report to, Governing Body on all matters relating to academic policy, including: - 3.3.(a) The admission, teaching of, and pastoral care for, undergraduates, postgraduates and student visitors. - 3.3.(b) University and College examinations and the standards attained by candidates from the College. - 3.3.(c) The College's provision of resources for teaching and research. - 3.3.(d) The balance of disciplines pursued within the College. - 3.3.(e) The appointment and re-appointment of Official Fellows, Senior Research Fellows and Junior Research Fellows, and College Lecturers. - 3.3.(f) The approval of sabbatical and other leave.

-DOMUS COMMITTEE
+COLLEGE COMMITTEE

-- 4.1.
-Classified as a Reporting Committee under the Governance Bye-law, clause 2.1. - 4.2.
-Reports to: Governing Body - 4.3.
-Convener: The Domestic Bursar - 4.4.
-Chair: The Principal - 4.5.
-Voting Members: The Principal, the Bursar, the Dean, the SCR Steward, the tutor for Equality & Diversity, and two other members of (and elected by) Governing Body. - 4.6.
-Non-voting members: The Domestic Bursar, the Head of Catering Services, the Registrar, the Director of Visiting Students, the Chaplain, and the JCR and MCR food and housing representatives.
+- 1.1.
+Classified as a Reporting Committee under the Governance Bye-law, clause 2.1. - 1.2.
+Reports to: Governing Body - 1.3.
+Convener: The Principal - 1.4.
+Chair: The Principal - 1.5.
+Voting Members: The Principal, the Bursar, the Dean, the Tutor for Equality & Diversity, and two other members of (and elected by) Governing Body . - 1.6.
+Non-voting members: The Domestic Bursar, the Registrar, the Chaplain, and the JCR and MCR Presidents.

-5.1.
+2.1.
 Normally once per term.